ROSE 0.11.145.147

 When a parser is created in such a way, a ValueSaver object is created and recorded in this property.
 After parsing, if the user invokes ParserResult::apply, the parsed value is saved into the user location.
 No value is saved until apply is called–this allows command-lines to be parsed for their error side effects without actually changing any program state.

-Definition at line 740 of file util/Sawyer/CommandLine.h.
+Definition at line 740 of file Sawyer/CommandLine.h.

 const ValueSaver::Ptr Sawyer::CommandLine::ValueParser::valueSaver ( ) const